 Surgery for Prostate Cancer

 In a radical prostatectomy, the prostate gland is surgically removed along with the adjacent seminal vesicles, the small structures connected to the prostate that assist in making semen.
-A surgeon may also remove the pelvic lymph nodes at the same time as the prostate—a procedure known as a pelvic lymphadenectomy—to determine if the cancer has spread beyond the prostate.
+A surgeon may also remove the pelvic lymph nodes at the same time as the prostate—a procedure known as a pelvic lymphadenectomy—to determine whether the cancer has spread beyond the prostate.
 The decision to perform a pelvic lymphadenectomy is based on the risk that the cancer has spread to the lymph nodes.
 Lymph nodes are located throughout the body and are part of the lymphatic system that helps rid the body of toxins and waste.

-The types of prostatectomy performed at NYU Langone include open prostatectomy and robotic prostatectomy.
+Approaches to this procedure include open prostatectomy and robotic prostatectomy.
 There is no evidence that either method of surgery is superior to the other, and our surgeons use the technique with which they are most experienced.